Materiality assessment at Nokian Tyres

 Professional development of employees

 Producing safe and high-quality products requires a high level of professional competence.
 With the automation of the industrial environment, work is becoming even more demanding.
 This emphasises the need for professional development of employees.
 Development opportunities also improve job satisfaction.
 We develop competence in a strategic and proactive manner that addresses future needs.

 Reducing the use of water in tyre production

-There is a global water shortage, and we also want to reduce the use of water in our production.
+With the global water shortage, we also want to reduce the use of water in our production.
 Tyre production uses high volumes of cooling water: Our factory in Nokia takes the cooling water from the nearby river and our factories in Vsevolozhsk use a closed recirculating cooling water system that minimises water consumption.

 Preserving and improving biodiversity at the production sites